 26. Additional costs.
 Pacific Trailways is not responsible for any additional costs which may be incurred by tour participants as a result of events beyond the company’s control.
 Examples may include (but are not limited to) pandemic, strikes, industrial action, weather or any other man-made or natural occurrence.

-27. Passport & Visa Requirements (as applicable, if or when New Zealand’s borders re-open).
+27. Passport & Visa Requirements.
 It is the client/s total responsibility to meet passport and/or visa requirements for travel to and from New Zealand.
 Pacific Trailways is not responsible for, nor liable for, any loss or damage suffered by the client (or any person covered in the booking) resulting from client/s failure to meet required passport and visa conditions.

 28. New Zealand law applies.All Pacific Trailways Booking Terms and Conditions and operations are governed by the laws of New Zealand and all parties submit to the jurisdiction of the New Zealand courts.